 Skip to main content

 When NewPark Mall opened its doors on August 6, 1980, it felt like the dawn of a new shopping era for the East Bay.
-Developed by Homart Development Company (a division of Sears) and Calmart (from Macy’s), the mall debuted with Macy’s and Sears as its original anchors.
-It wasn’t long before NewPark grew:
+It was developed by Homart Development Company (a division of Sears) and Calmart (Macy’s).

 Vintage 1980 newspaper ad promoting NewPark Mall’s grand opening in Newark, California, highlighting anchor stores Macy’s and Sears.